Exploring New Mexico - Land of Enchantment

 DAY 6

-If the Taos Pueblo has re-opened, we'll depart early for a visit.
+We'll depart early and head off to Taos Pueblo.
 The Pueblo is featured in the paintings of many of New Mexico's artists, it has been continuously inhabited for over 1000 years and its multi-storied pueblo buildings are a UNESCO World Heritage Site.
-If the Pueblo is not yet open, we will spend an equally delightful morning strolling through Santa Fe's charming museums and galleries.
-Before lunch we will head out to our rafting put-in spot for a picnic along the beautiful and graceful Rio Grande river.
+After, we will go on a hike with great views of the Rio Grande river.
 The river was designated as an American Heritage River in 1998 and the 1,800-mile river is as beautiful as it is long.
-After a picnic lunch, we will get ready for our incredibly fun whitewater rafting on the class 2 and 3 rapids of a section of the Rio Grande called the Racecourse.
+After hiking and a maybe a few more culutral stops, we will visit Santuario de Chimay which is a small 1813 shrine near the Old Spanish Trail.
 Dinner is on your own tonight to explore one of Santa Fe's other culinary options.
-Overnight Santa Fe (B, L)

 DAY 7